pifroggi/vs_undistort/README.md

 <br />

 ## TensorRT Backend
 The TensorRT backend is much faster and requires less VRAM, but lacks a few controls and requires an Nvidia RTX GPU.
 On the first run, it will automatically build an engine, which takes a few minutes.
-Changing tile size or temporal window length will trigger rebuilding, but engines with old settings are saved.
+Changing tile size or temporal window length will trigger rebuilding, but previously build engines are saved for later.

 ```python
 import vs_undistort